 Making Music Therapy Accessible

-As we continue to celebrate 10 years in business here at The Groovy Garfoose, we want to see music therapy accessible to everyone.
+As we continue to celebrate 12+ years in business here at The Groovy Garfoose, we want music therapy to be financially accessible to everyone.
 While music therapy in the state of Ohio doesn’t have a strong track record of being reimbursable through insurance (yet!), there are lots of other funding options for music therapy.

 How do I Pay for Music Therapy?

 Today we’re sharing a list of financial resources for families looking for supplemental or financial support for music therapy services.
 The best part of this list of resources is that these are not specific to any one therapy.
 In addition to music therapy, many of these financial resources can be put towards out of pocket costs for speech therapy, occupational therapy, physical therapy, ABA, art therapy, therapeutic riding and more.
 Click on each resource below to be directed to their website and learn more.

 Funding for Music Therapy